 When deciding how to invest your money, you’ll likely run into two types of funds: exchange-traded funds (EFTs) and mutual funds.
 But you may be wondering, ETF vs. mutual fund?
 What’s the difference?
 The two funds have a lot in common, but they are different in key ways.
-If you don’t have a financial advisor guiding you through the process, here’s what you need to know to figure out which fund is right for you.
+A financial advisor could help guide you with an investment plan.
+Here’s what you need to know to figure out which fund is right for you.

 ETF vs. Mutual Fund: The Similarities